Ted Galdi: Bestselling Author

 • TikTok videos are shown to people who already follow you, however, can be shown to a lot of people who don't already follow you.

-• TikTok can be used for the top, middle, and bottom of the funnel, however, it is particularly powerful at the top, since it may surface a post to hundreds of thousands - even millions - of users who have never interacted with the brand's account before.
+• TikTok can be used for the top, middle, and bottom of the funnel, however, it is particularly powerful at the top, since it may surface a post to hundreds of thousands - even millions - of users who have never interacted with your posts before.

 Post Types